apache/openwhisk-website/package-creators.md

 ---
-title: Service Integrators
+title: Package Creators
-layout: integrators
+layout: creators
 ---

 This text is not used.
 To update content, make changes in `_layouts/integrators.html`.